network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 within that time-frame.
 For example, an implementation might gather a provisional responsiveness measurement or let the test run for longer.

+Finally, if at any point one of these connections terminates with an error, the test should be aborted.

 # Interpreting responsiveness results

 The described methodology uses a high-level approach to measure responsiveness.